r2u-io/documentation/docs/introduction.md

 ## What technologies does your SDKs support?

 We currently have a [JavaScript SDK](/javascript/quickstart) for both mobile and desktop websites, and  a [React Native](https://github.com/r2u-io/documentation-react-native) for mobile apps.
-If you wish to join our early access for our [iOS/Android SDKs](ios-android/quickstart), please send us a message.
+If you wish to join our early access wait list for our [Swift/Kotlin SDKs](swift-kotlin/quickstart), please send us a message.

 ## What is the size of your SDKs?
 What is the impact on load time and bundle size?